On the Road (2012 film): Critical reception

-Early reviews of On the Road were mainly mixed, although the performance of Garrett Hedlund was often singled out for praise and Eric Gautier's photography also received favorable notice.
-The film has a 44% approval rating on the website Rotten Tomatoes, based on 153 reviews and an average score of 5.53/10.
+Early reviews of On the Road were mixed, although the performance of Garrett Hedlund was often singled out for praise and Eric Gautier's photography also received favorable notice.
+The film has a 45% approval rating on the website Rotten Tomatoes, based on 153 reviews and an average score of 5.53/10.
 The website's critical consensus states: "Beautiful to look at but a bit too respectfully crafted, On the Road doesn't capture the energy and inspiration of Jack Kerouac's novel."
 Metacritic gives the film a weighted average score of 56 out of 100, based on 32 reviews, indicating "mixed or average reviews".

 In The Hollywood Reporter, veteran reviewer Todd McCarthy praised the film, writing "While the film’s dramatic impact is variable, visually and aurally it is a constant pleasure.
 Eric Gautier’s cinematography is endlessly resourceful, making great use of superb and diverse locations".
 McCarthy also spoke highly of Hedlund's performance saying, "Although the story is Sal/Kerouac’s, the star part is Dean, and Hedlund has the allure for it; among the men here, he’s the one you always watch, and the actor effectively catches the character’s impulsive, thrill-seeking, risk-taking, responsibility-avoiding personality."

 Entertainment Weekly magazine's Owen Gleiberman wrote, "The best thing in the movie is Garrett Hedlund’s performance as Dean Moriarty, whose hunger for life – avid, erotic, insatiable, destructive – kindles a fire that will light the way to a new era.
 Hedlund is as hunky as the young Brad Pitt, and like Pitt, he’s a wily, change-up actor".
 Stewart's performance garnered some mixed reviews, with one critic writing "Stewart as Marylou completes the awkward threesome for a large part of the film and whilst there is little for her to do here she also makes very little out of what she has to work with," and that she "flatters to deceive, offering some moments of passion...criminally underplaying a character in Marylou who is supposed to burn with energy."
 However, New York magazine's Kyle Buchanan wrote, "Certainly, there's nothing regrettable about Stewart's performance here: It reestablishes the promising character actress last seen in Into the Wild and held captive as Twilight's leading lady for years," and Todd McCarthy said, Stewart "is perfect in the role."
 Peter Travers from Rolling Stone gave her a positive notice, calling her "a live wire.
 In the front seat of a car with Sal and Dean – all naked – she jerks off both boys with a joy that defines free spirit."